SpaceApi/website/content/pages/home.md

 down or the directory response was incomplete or broken.

 This fork aims to revive the development activity around the Space API.
-But we're always ready to merge our efforts into the original project!
+But we're always ready to discuss joining our forces back with the original project!

 ## Status